devendor/c302ca/README.rst

 Call Out
 ========

-Please do let me know if you get sound working under SOF.
+Please do let me know if you get sound working under SOF or get the little speaker icon to switch to a headphone icon when you switch outputs.